JamesHinson/currency-converter-microservice/README.md

 ```

 ### Important Notes
-- You must first edit the included `.env` file to contain your own API key provided by https://continentl.com.
+- You must first create a `.env` file to contain your own API key provided by https://continentl.com.
 - You must also first download the required dependencies from `requirements.txt` before using the microservice.